moonstreet/moonstreet/content/post/devops/terraform-1.md

 EOF
 ```

-Yes, I am happy.
 Let's now initialize Terraform to see if everything is OK:

 ```
 terraform init